sallywuhoo/CIS9665-Tablet-Reviews/README.md

 ![top 10 words](https://github.com/sallywuhoo/CIS9665-Tablet-Reviews/assets/148400043/eefa18a2-a0bb-41b9-a815-d9888a6f8fad)

-The evaluation scores of this model were all reasonable high with an accuracy rate of 83% and precision, recall, and F1-scores all being close to or over 80% as well.
+The evaluation scores of this model were all reasonably high with an accuracy rate of 83% and precision, recall, and F1-scores all being close to or over 80% as well.

 # Data Modeling: Logistic Regression, Naive Bayes, and Decision Tree
 For our project we explored modeling our dataset with Logistic Regression, Naive Bayes, and Decision Tree.
 We split our dataset into 2 parts: 90% training dataset and 10% testing dataset; this is done to ensure that the evaluations reflect how well the models will perform with unseen data.
 To train and test the models with upcoming statsmodels and scikit-learn libraries, we split the dataset into x and y, which created a total of 4 variables: x_test, x_train, y_test, and y_train.
 Each of the x variables consisted of all 10 selected feature columns and the y variables are derived from the "Reviews.doRecommend" column.